 It should be noted that digitalization is not about changing the way people work, nor is it about creating new types of businesses.
 It is about working faster and more efficiently.

-A great example of digitalization is customer service; whether in retail or in a call center, digitization has changed this service.
-Digitally stored data means that customer records easily and quickly accessible on a computer.
+A great example of digitalization is customer service; whether in retail or a call center, digitization has changed this service.
+Digitally stored data means that customer records are easily and quickly accessible on a computer.
 The basic methodology of customer service has not changed, but the process of responding to a request, searching for relevant data, and providing a solution has become much more efficient.

 As digital technology has evolved, people have started to generate ideas for using business technology in different ways.
 This is how the idea of digital transformation began to emerge.

 - Digital transformation adds value to every customer interaction

 Digital transformation is changing the way businesses operate and, in some cases, creating entirely new categories of businesses.
 With digital transformation, companies are stepping back and re-examining everything they do, from internal systems to customer interactions, both online and offline.

 The benefits of digital transformation for your business:

 - More internal transparency: The implementation of a digital process management tool makes information accessible and available to all departments and therefore provides better visibility to employees, allowing them to pinpoint challenges and set clearer objectives.